Reconfigurable mechanical vibrations laboratory kit: (1) Overview

 \subsection{Overall Implementation and design}

-The hardware of the vibrations demo kit contains two parts: a housing assembly and an electronics kit.
-The housing assembly consists of rectangular panels which are laser cut (Universal Laser Systems, VLS 4.60 with 2.0 focusing lens) out of 1/4" MDF particle board using a 30 Watt CO$_2$ laser.
+The hardware of the vibrations laboratory kit contains two parts: a housing assembly and an electronics kit.
+The housing assembly consists of rectangular panels which are laser cut (Universal Laser Systems, VLS 4.60 with 2.0 focusing lens) out of 1/4" medium density fiberboard (MDF) using a 30 Watt CO$_2$ laser.
 The housing panels are designed with notches to allow them to be joined easily.
-The panels contain insert slots which allow fasteners to be embedded in the assembly to secure the structure.
+The panels contain insert slots that allow fasteners to be embedded in the assembly to secure the structure.
 As a result, the housing can easily be deconstructed and reconstructed without the use of adhesives.
 The housing assembly also contains mounting through holes to fasten a shaker (loudspeaker) to the housing.